Can Kidney Stones Be Prevented Through Diet and Acid-Base Balance?

 - Uric acid

-- Struvite (often from infections)
+- Struvite (often related to infection)

 - Cystine (genetic)